National Unity Government of Myanmar: History

 On 26 April 2022, Lwin Ko Latt, the Minister of Home Affairs and Immigration, announced the formation of the Bureau of Special Intelligence.
-The announcement also mentioned that due to arbitrary arrests, torture, killings, and other fascist acts by the terrorist military council in the country through the exercise of people's power, the Bureau of Special Intelligence was set up to build national security that would ensure the social security and socio-economic development of the people while preventing violence.
+The announcement also mentioned that due to arbitrary arrests, torture, killings, and other acts by the SAC within the country through the exercise of people's power, the Bureau of Special Intelligence was set up to build national security that would ensure the social security and socio-economic development of the people while preventing violence.

 On 7 September 2022, NUG acting president Duwa Lashi La stated that the regime had lost control of half of the country, noting that NUG had formed over 300 PDF battalions, and township public defence forces in 250 of the country's townships, while approximately 1,500 resistance fighers had died since the coup.

-On 6 February 2023, NUG stated that it has restored internet access in at least 15 townships where the junta had cut off the access since 2021.
-NUG spokesman Nay Phone Latt also added that they were providing the access without using junta's infrastructure.
+On 6 February 2023, NUG stated that it had restored internet access in at least 15 townships where the junta had cut off access since 2021.
+NUG spokesman Nay Phone Latt also added that they were providing access without using the junta's infrastructure.
 On 13 February, the NUG opened an official liaison office in Washington, DC to engage with the American government.

+On 17 September 2023, the NUG's Ministry of Natural Resources and Environmental Conservation (MONREC) stated it dissolved the Myanmar Gems and Jewellery Entrepreneurs Association (MGJEA) for providing tax revenue to the SAC.

+In April 2024, a significant blow to the Myanmar junta, an anti-army alliance launched drone strikes on military targets in the capital, Naypyidaw.
+NUG confirmed the strikes, causing casualties.
+The attack targeted the airport compound, about 25km southwest of military headquarters.

+In September 2024, the Indian Council of World Affairs invited representatives of the NUG, Arakan Army, Chin National Front, and Kachin Independence Army to participate in a mid-November seminar on "Constitutionalism and Federalism".

+In January 2025, Lwin Ko Latt stated that the NUG will be headquartered in Sagaing Region and ministerial offices would be opened in this month in the liberated areas within the region.